mhweiner/brek/README.md

 ## Known issues

-1. Some IDEs (particularly IntelliJ/Webstorm) occasionally have some issues with caching of the generated `Conf.d.ts file` (which is stored in your `conf` folder).
+1. Some IDEs (particularly IntelliJ/Webstorm) occasionally have some issues with caching of the generated `Config.d.ts file` (which is stored in your `config` folder).
 If you run into this problem, restarting your TS service.
 2. If you're using AWS Lambda, see the [Usage with AWS Lambda](#usage-with-aws-lambda) section.
-3. If the configuration ever gets out of date, you'll need to do one or more of the following:
+3. If the iguration ever gets out of date, you'll need to do one or more of the following:

-    - Call `brek write-types` to regenerate the type declaration file and delete the disk cache (`config.json`)
+    - Call `brek write-types` to regenerate the type declaration file and delete the disk cache (`ig.json`)
     - Make sure you're calling `brek load-config` or `loadConfig(): Promise<void>` before app startup
     - Restart your app to clear cache in memory